tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"The Virtual Machines with massive memory are launched in domestic for the first time", "name":"The Virtual Machines with massive memory are online", "description":"Product line of Virtual Machines adds massive memory specifications: 76-core 1532GB matching with Intel's latest generation processor and the exclusive underlying computing resources can meet the application deployments asking for high requirements and dependence regarding memory capacity, memory operations and data’s computation rates.", "id":49
+		"introduce":"The Virtual Machines with massive memory are launched in domestic for the first time", "name":"The Virtual Machines with Massive Memory Are Online", "description":"Product line of Virtual Machines adds massive memory specifications: 76-core 1532GB matching with Intel's latest generation processor and the exclusive underlying computing resources can meet the application deployments asking for high requirements and dependence regarding memory capacity, memory operations and data’s computation rates.", "id":49
 	},
 	{
-		"introduce":"The scenario whose overall bandwidth utilization rate is low and changes of bandwidth is greatly is adaptive", "name":"Public IP supports the billing mode of paying by traffic", "description":"For the business scenarios whose overall utilization for the requirements of network bandwidth is low but with significant changes, such as the scenario where the utilization for bandwidth at ordinary times is low but the peaks of network access may occur intermittently, JD Cloud supports the users to purchase the Public IP which calculates the charges by actual used traffic.
+		"introduce":"The scenario whose overall bandwidth utilization rate is low and changes of bandwidth is greatly is adaptive", "name":"Public IP Supports The Billing Mode of Paying by Traffic", "description":"For the business scenarios whose overall utilization for the requirements of network bandwidth is low but with significant changes, such as the scenario where the utilization for bandwidth at ordinary times is low but the peaks of network access may occur intermittently, JD Cloud supports the users to purchase the Public IP which calculates the charges by actual used traffic.
 You can choose the reasonable billing model based on your actual business situation.", "id":50
 	},
 	{
-		"introduce":"JD Cloud’s GPU Service is officially opened to public to initiate an era of heterogeneous computing", "name":"GPU Service is officially opened for application", "description":"The GPU Service provides more efficient computing services based on GPU, which is suitable for artificial intelligence, image processing, deep learning, scientific computing and so on.
+		"introduce":"JD Cloud’s GPU Service is officially opened to public to initiate an era of heterogeneous computing", "name":"GPU Service Is Officially Opened for Application", "description":"The GPU Service provides more efficient computing services based on GPU, which is suitable for artificial intelligence, image processing, deep learning, scientific computing and so on.
 Real-time high-speed, providing excellent parallel computing and floating-point computing capabilities.", "id":51
 	},
 	{
-		"introduce":"Multiple data access methods to meet the demands for different scenarios", "name":"Streaming data is accessed",
+		"introduce":"Multiple data access methods to meet the demands for different scenarios", "name":"Streaming Data Is Accessed",
 		"description":"Support API, SDK, Agent, Syslog and other data access modes, and customize the mode for enabling the theme service.", "id":53
 	},